Jamal Khashoggi: Saudi Arabia

 Khashoggi briefly became the editor-in-chief of the Saudi Arabian daily Al Watan in 2003.
-After less than two months, he was dismissed in May 2003 by the Saudi Arabian Ministry of Information because he had allowed a columnist to criticize the Islamic scholar Ibn Taymiyyah (1263–1328), who is considered an important figure of Wahhabism.
+After less than two months, he was dismissed in May 2003 by the Saudi Arabian Ministry of Information because he had allowed a columnist to criticize the Islamic scholar Ibn Taymiyyah (1263–1328), who is considered an important figure of Wahhabism, a sect of Salafism.
 This incident led to Khashoggi's reputation in the West as a liberal progressive.